wambugu71/meta-llama2-70b-chat/README.md

 - [x] Commercials use.
  - [x] Creativity in things like advertisements, post.
 - [x]  Able to reject offensive prompt.
 - [x] Has memory you can chat with as you would with human.
+- [ ] It is free.

 __Note:__ The web app is still in development it might break, still in for testing.